tjg/froscon-2012/README.md

   Rl: { Aa: ' ',     Av: ' ',     Al: 'video', An: 'video'},
   Rn: { Aa: ' ',     Av: ' ',     Al: ' ',     An: 'video'},
 };

+// Elided about 30 significant lines of lower-level "plumbing" code,
+// which executes both datastructures.
 ```

-... along with about 20 lines of lower-level "plumbing" code, which
-executed both datastructures.

-This is simple to simple to extend to new behaviors.
-And if we no
-longer need one of them, it's trivial to delete.
-Bugfixing is simple.
+This is simple to extend.
+And if we no longer need one of them, it's
+trivial to delete.
+Spec bugs are simpler to fix.

-It can even be used to automatically generate test-cases.
-It could've
+You can also use it to automatically generate test-cases.
+And it
-also come from the network, as JSON.
+could've easily come from the network, as JSON.

 This technique wasn't new to me.
 Once upon a time, I wrote rich-client
 GUIs using LispWorks, which has a wonderful GUI language like this.